Debt Reduction Strategies That Can Help in 2026 and How a Consolidation Loan Can Simplify Repayment

 Why Consolidation Stands Out in 2026

 Debt consolidation works because it changes the repayment structure.
-Instead of revolving debt with variable or high fixed APRs, you move to an installment format with a set term.
+Instead of revolving debt with variable or high APRs, you move to an installment format with a set term.
 That means you know when the debt ends if payments stay on track.

-- One monthly payment instead of several
+- One monthly payment instead of several separate bills

 - One due date instead of multiple deadlines